 Cosco Scenera NEXT:

-Rated from 5 lbs and 19″ with 5″ bottom harness slots, the Scenera NEXT will fit most average newborns.
+Rated from 5 pounds and 19 inches long with 5″ bottom harness slots, the Scenera NEXT will fit most average newborns.
 This seat also has a 2 year minimum age to use it forward facing.
 The Scenera NEXT is a great option to get most Littles from birth – 3 years old rear facing at a budget price.

-: Rated from 5 lbs and 19″ with 6.5″ bottom harness slots.
+: The budget-friendly SureRide is rated from 5 pounds and 19 inches long with 6.5″ bottom harness slots.
 It may need a pool noodle to achieve a proper angle for a newborn, as well as rolled receiving blankets for body support; but will provide a good fit for a newborn.
 At around $100, it also is a great budget-friendly option.

 Graco My Ride 65

-: Rated from 5 lbs and 19″with 7″ bottom harness slots, multiple harness loops and a newborn insert.
+: Rated from 5 pounds and 19 inches long with 7″ bottom harness slots, multiple harness loops and a newborn insert.
 This seat has a deep natural recline and is a good fit for newborns.

-: Rated from 4 lbs with 7″ bottom harness slots.
+Rated from 4 pounds with 7″ bottom harness slots.
 This seat has an infant body insert as well as a head insert that adjusts below the big headwings to provide proper support.
-The seat may need a pool noodle to achieve a newborn recline.

 Safety 1st Advance Air and Safety First Advance EX 65 Air +

-: Rated from 5 lbs and 19″ with 7.5″ bottom harness slots and a small newborn insert, the Advance Air and Advance EX will fit newborns easily.
-The required recline for infants under 22 lbs takes up a very large amount of space in the vehicle.
+: Rated from 5 pounds and 19 inches long with 7.5″ bottom harness slots and a small newborn insert, the Advance Air and Advance EX will fit newborns easily.
+The required recline for infants under 22 pounds takes up a very large amount of space in the vehicle.
 When installed at the newborn angle, these seats are only suited for large vehicles.